TianyuYang/final_project/README.md

 run on sage.
 For the R code.
 I am not sure if it will work on any other computers.
 It will need the "boot and bootstrap" package for R.

+PS. really enjoy this course.
+You are awesome!!!
+This is my favorite math course so far.
+Thank you!!!

 final_project